fabijanski/airbnb-footer/README.md

 ### Description

-I tried to recreate the footer of  [Airbnb](https://www.airbnb.pl/) site.
+I've tried to recreate the footer of  [Airbnb](https://www.airbnb.pl/) site.

 Used: HTML, SCSS, Gulp, RWD.